General Rules of Grass Skiing

 • Offer assistance: If you see a skier struggling uphill, lend a helping hand to guarantee everyone enjoys a positive experience on the slope.

-Also Read General Rules of Rugby X
+Also Read General Rules of Freestyle Skateboarding

 Emergency Procedures